metavannier/scRNAseq_analysis_workflow/README.md

 #### On a cluster

-- Write the batch script to run your snakemake from the working directory
+- Adapt the batch scripts run_slurm.sh and cluster_config.json file to run your snakemake from the working directory

-It will create a snakemake virtual environment and install the packages needed with pip.
+It will install snakemake with pip and run the workflow in the HPC:

-`sbatch sc_rnaseq_slurm_skylake.sh`
+`sbatch run_slurm.sh`

 ### Step 4: Investigate results